cathxrsis/cathxrsis.github.io/drafts/2022-11-30-Dark-Desire.md

 -----------------------------------

 We have covered the relations between the OODA loop, VSM and the Desiring Machine.
 The OODA loop is a great model for understanding how to win inter-system conflicts whereas the VSM is a model for understanding how to build cohesive and resilient (viable) systems.
 The desiring machine, sits in between these two in this sense too by giving us a framework to understand intra-system conflicts, namely those that happen between levels of hierarchy.

+One such pathology occurs when one desiring machine in a heirarchy of desiring machines becomes viable when it shouldn't.
+To illustrate this point, imagine a car engineering firm which designs internal combustion engine driven vehicles.
+The company itself is a viable desiring machine and so are the engineers who work in the firm.
+Between the level of the firm and the level of the employee, however, is the departmental level.
+In this example, one of these departments is the engine design department.

+The engine design department is itself a viable desiring machine with its Desire, Meaning and Critique processes conducted by the Engine Design Chief Engineer and their team of managers.